 Bamboo golf tees are an excellent option for the golfer interested in protecting the environment and the golf course.
 On the one hand, it is fully biodegradable and more hardwearing than wood.
 Because it is grass, bamboo is more flexible and needs a fraction of the natural resources to grow.
 On the other hand, plastic golf tees are more resilient but take over 400 years to decompose, littering our golf courses for many more years to come.

 3. Increase The Biodiversity Of Your Golf Course

 Every day professional athletes of all sports are vocal about the ideal brands they want to represent.
 The same can be said about customers.
 People want to support businesses, brands, and industries that share their values.

 Sustainability means meeting our present needs without compromising future generations' ability to meet their own.
 When you go to a golf course, pay attention to the way the course is kept.
 Is biodiversity easily spotted?

 Insects, bees, and butterflies enjoy flower fields and are attracted to bright colours and sunny spots.
 Bees, the best pollinators, face many threats due to habitat loss, air pollution, climate change, toxic pesticides and many others.
 Without bees, entire ecosystems would be altered.
 We would experiment with a domino-like effect as many plants would start disappearing and animal species would begin struggling to find food.

 A golf course that has taken sustainability into consideration has planted different flower species to promote the growth of bee populations and help bring back the natural balance to the area.
 If you get the chance, ask about sustainability practices in your favourite golf course.
 It raises awareness, and you will feel more comfortable in a course with good practices that also wants to be there for future generations.

-For more information about how to be more green in golf, or for the ultimate golf equipment list, head over to our blog.
+For more information about how to be more green in golf, such as ways to make your next golf event more sustainable, or for the ultimate golf equipment list, head over to our blog to find more.